Last Updated on March 21, 2021 by Shaun Snapp

 Why would so many AI engineers be necessary?

-Recall that the idea is to place AI into software, not to have vast numbers of AI/data scientists placed at accounts billing hours (the way that IBM runs its AI “business”).
+Recall that the idea is to place AI into software, not to have vast numbers of AI/data scientists placed at accounts billing hours (the way IBM runs its AI “business”).
 Secondly, Data Science is one of the hottest fields in IT today, with hoards of Data Scientists becoming upskilled as time passes, new certifications, new degree programs, etc..

 AI projects are not delivering anywhere close to their promises, and many are complete write-offs.

-Given the enormous amount of lying about the potential of AI by all of the major consulting firms, many vendors, etc.. (which Vishal is further adding to so he can raise his $50 million), how exactly would AI projects be able to meet expectations?
+Given the enormous amount of lying about the potential of AI by all major consulting firms, many vendors, etc.. (which Vishal is further adding to so he can raise his $50 million), how exactly would AI projects be able to meet expectations?

 Vishal….a Man of the People?